jenifferakinyi/breeze_auth/README.md

 -   Quote Management: Create and manage quotes for potential deals.
 -   Invoice Management: Generate and manage invoices for completed deals.
 -   Activity Tracking: Monitor user activities and tasks.
--   Deal Management: Track the sales process from lead to close.
+-   Deal Management: Track the sales Process from lead to close.

 ## Installation